astrohart/MFR/MFR.Renamers.Files/README.md

 Gets a reference to an instance of an object that implements the [ITaskPool](#T-xyLOGIX-Pools-Tasks-Interfaces-ITaskPool 'xyLOGIX.Pools.Tasks.Interfaces.ITaskPool') interface.

+<a name='P-MFR-Renamers-Files-FileRenamer-TotalPendingChanges'></a>
+### TotalPendingChanges `property`

+##### Summary

+Gets or sets a [Int32](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Int32 'System.Int32') with the total changes pending prior to the attempt to commit them.

+##### Remarks

+This count refers to the count of pending changes in local Git repo(s) that existed PRIOR TO the file-renaming operations taking place.

+The default value of this property is `-1`.
+This indicates the property's value has not been computed yet, or that we've begun a new round of processing.

 <a name='P-MFR-Renamers-Files-FileRenamer-VisualStudioSolutionService'></a>
 ### VisualStudioSolutionService `property`